12: Of Preparation

 He grabbed the burlap sack of salt from Seshka and walked in a clockwise circle, trailing the tiny white crystals in his wake, giving the leywater font as wide a berth as possible.
 He repeated the motion three times, the traditional number, noting with satisfaction the even, unbroken circle glinting in the weak light.
 “Here is some bottled leywater,” one of the Sionnach children said, carrying a large, wooden bowl in steady hands.

 “Place it here,” Ahn said.
 “All of you, have potions and feverbane bandages ready for any who might need it.
-Moya, that goes double for you.
+Mora, that goes double for you.
 So, I’ll have the leywater, and the candles will represent fire and of course help us see.
 We have the element of earth in the salt, air surrounds us, and I embody aether.
 All five Prime Elements will be present.
 And of course, a guardian to keep me alive and kicking.”

-Moya lowered next to him, sitting back on her heels.
+Mora lowered next to him, sitting back on her heels.
 Neat piles of feverbane-soaked bandages lay at the ready to her right, and bottles of restorative waited on her left, stoppers loosened for easy use.
 There was nothing more they needed to do.

 It was time.